KilledMufasa/AmputatorBot/README.md

 Unfortunately, not everyone likes u/amputatorbot.
 It's not allowed on these subreddits: r/android, r/conservative, r/news, r/politics, r/worldnews and r/worldpolitics.
 [Some of these subreddits banned u/AmputatorBot](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).

 ## Changelog
 The most recent version fixed a recent but annoying bug that would allow for AmputatorBot to reply mutiple times to the same comment or submission.
 Sorry about that.
-Check the entite changelog out [here](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).
+Check out the entire changelog [here](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).

 ## Support the project
 AmputatorBot is a really important project for me and I want to spend as much time and resources into accomplishing it's goal: to make people aware of the dark side of AMP and to give people a choice.
 You can support the project in two ways: